-&lt;sup>(3)Includes \$17.6 million of endowment gifts and other transfers pending investment and other accruals.
+(4)Includes \$1.1 million of endowment gifts and other transfers pending investment and other accruals.

-The following tables outline the endowment net asset composition by type of fund for fiscal years 2017 and 2016 (dollars in thousands):
+The following tables outline the endowment net asset composition by type of fund for fiscal years 2018 and 2017 (dollars in thousands):

-2017 Unrestricted Temporarily Restricted Permanently Restricted Total Donor-restricted endowment funds \$ - \$538,735 \$735,714 \$1,292,449 Board-designated funds 427,230 - - 427,230 Total funds \$427,230 \$538,735 \$735,714 \$1,719,679
+2018 Unrestricted Temporarily Restricted Permanently Restricted Total Donor-restricted endowment funds \$ - \$631,167 \$816,013 \$1,447,180 Board-designated funds 439,652 - - 439,652 Total funds \$439,652 \$631,167 \$816,013 \$1,886,832

-2016 Unrestricted Temporarily Restricted Permanently Restricted Total Donor-restricted endowment funds \$ - \$426,091 \$659,465 \$1,085,556 Board-designated funds 220,207 - - 220,207 Total funds \$220,207 \$426,091 \$659,465 \$1,305,763
+2017 Unrestricted Temporarily Restricted Permanently Restricted Total Donor-restricted endowment funds \$ - \$538,735 \$753,714 \$1,292,449 Board-designated funds 427,230 - - 427,230 Total funds \$427,230 \$538,735 \$753,714 \$1,719,679

-Unless the donor specifies that only a certain amount of the endowment may be spent, Pennsylvania Act 141 allows organizations to choose a total return spending policy strategy, whereby the board of trustees may annually elect to spend between 2% and 7% of the fair market value of the endowment.
+Unless the donor specifies that only a certain amount of the endowment may be spent, Pennsylvania Act 141 allows organizations to choose a total return spending policy strategy, whereby the board of trustees may annually elect to spend between 2.0% and 7.0% of the fair market value of the endowment.
 Carnegie Mellon maintains a total return spending policy.
 Endowment income distributions can consist of dividend and interest income and a withdrawal of accumulated capital gains, when necessary.
 The main objective of the total return spending policy is to separate spending policy from investment policy.
 This approach permits asset allocation decisions to be made independently of the need for current income.
 Carnegie Mellon targets a diversified asset allocation to achieve its long-term objectives with prudent risk constraints.
 The endowment spending rate is determined annually pursuant to a smoothing formula whereby an approved spending rate percentage is applied to the trailing thirty-six month average of endowment market values at December 31.
-For fiscal years 2017 and 2016, the approved spending rate was set at 5.0%.
-As a result of the spending rate formula, the effective spending rate (defined as the endowment draw totals for the fiscal years ended 2017 and 2016 divided by the June 30 endowment market values for the those fiscal years) was 4% and 4.5% respectively.
+For fiscal years 2018 and 2017, the approved spending rate was set at 5.0%.
+As a result of the spending rate formula, the effective spending rate (defined as the endowment draw totals for the fiscal years ended 2018 and 2017 divided by the June 30 endowment market values for those fiscal years) was 4.3% and 4.0%, respectively.